 This is a growing trend for both residential and commercial projects.
 Many people are opting for this ‘turn-key’ approach because it shortens the overall schedule, provides a more accurate gauge of cost earlier in the design process, ensures a more seamless, high quality outcome, and reduces much of the stress often associated with the design and building process.
 We are happy to offer this approach with our stellar team: Morrissey Engineering (Structural), GNCB Consulting Engineers (Structural and Geotechnical), CES – Consulting Engineering Services (MEP), Nathan L. Jacobson & Associates (Civil Engineers), Nemergut Consulting (Civil Engineers), Gesick & Associates, P.C.
-(Land Surveyor), Oxford Builders (General Contractor), Rick Brauchler Jr. & Company (General Contractor), Covenant Kitchens & Baths (Millworker), and Maple Tree Cabinetmakers (Millworker).
+(Land Surveyor), Oxford Builders (General Contractor), Rick Brauchler Jr. & Company (General Contractor), and Covenant Kitchens & Baths (Millworker).

 A positive team spirit is an important ingredient of the process.
 From the beginning, the client and architect must view themselves as part of a unified team working seamlessly together to reach the same goal – the best possible outcome for any set of givens.
 The team may include design consultants such as structural, MEP, or civil engineers, but soon grows to include the general contractor and their subcontractors as well as industry representatives and government regulators.
 Only in a cooperative, supportive, respectful spirit can a project be truly successful.
 We do everything in our power to promote and maintain this spirit throughout each and every project.
 After all, it’s not just the destination that matters, it’s also the journey.